 Their successful experiment in sacred music at Union did not survive the political turmoil of the late 1960s: in the early 1970s, funding was withdrawn and the school was closed.
 Shortly thereafter, in 1973, Professor Baker, together with music historian Richard French, seminary chaplain Jeffery Rowthorn, and administrator Mina Belle Packer, migrated to Yale University to begin a similar venture: the Institute of Sacred Music.
-The new entity was endowed by Clementine Miller Tangeman, whose husband Robert had been professor of music history at Union before his untimely death in 1964, and by her brother J. Irwin Miller, Yale graduate, musician, and patron of the arts.
+The new entity was endowed by Clementine Miller Tangeman, whose husband Robert had been professor of music history at Union before his untimely death in 1964, and by her brother J. Irwin

+Miller, Yale graduate, musician, and patron of the arts.
 Yale, the leading research university in the Northeast with professional schools of both music and divinity, seemed the ideal place to recreate the concepts and visions of the School of Sacred Music.
-In 1974 the first students were admitted to Yale through the Institute.
+Yale President Kingman Brewster worked with Colin Williams, dean of the Divinity School, and with School of Music dean Philip Nelson to realize that ideal, and in 1974 the first students were admitted to Yale through the Institute.